 Indian cuisine, and personal chefs from India who could prepare it, were both of great value to the those who had been exposed to it in the course of Colonialism – so anyone who worked for the East India Company and/or in the military or their family members could have been a lovers of curry and channa masala.
 Mary Crawford, as the niece of an Admiral, could have plausibly been one of those who yearned for naan bread.

-Alas, the Hondoostane Coffee House went out of business after a year.
-I take poetic license in my book and have it remaining open into the spring of 1812, just so poor Mary doesn’t have to rely on the Admiral’s cook to get a decent bite of tandori chicken.
+Alas, the Hindoostane Coffee House went out of business after a year.
+I take poetic license in my book and have it remaining open into the spring of 1812, just so poor Mary doesn’t have to rely on Admiral Crawford’s cook to get a decent bite of tandori chicken.
 In reality, the Hindoostane Coffee House, Sake Dean Mahomed, had moved onward to Brighton with his wife, Jane Daly, (an Irish lady for whom he had converted to Christianity in order to marry).

 “Well …” Henry drew the word out. “[The Admiral’s] new cook is from Calcutta.”